meshcloud/collie-hub/kit/azure/landingzones/lz-serverless/README.md

 # Azure Landing Zone "Serverless"

-This documentation is intended as a reference documentation for cloud foundation or platform engineers using this module.
+This kit provides a Terraform configuration for setting up Azure Management Groups for dedicated Management Group and policy for Serverless Landingzones.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements